2002 Oregon Ballot Measure 25

 Ballot Measure 25 of 2002 increased Oregon's minimum wage from $6.50 to $6.90 per hour and required an annual increase to compensate for inflation in future years.
 Inflation is measured by the consumer price index.
 As of 2015, the minimum wage in Oregon is $9.25 an hour.
 The measure was approved in the November 5, 2002 general election with 645,016 votes in favor, 611,658 votes against.Itemized Measure Listings, Measure 25 page 17 The measure was placed on the ballot as a result of initiative petition.

 Arguments for and against

-Proponents included labor unions, the Oregon Catholic Conference, and other advocates for the poor.
+Proponents included labor unions, the Oregon Catholic Conference, and other advocates for the working class and the poor.
 They pointed out the difficulty of raising a family on the current minimum wage, and argued that tying the minimum wage to inflation was more fair.
 Rather than teenage workers, supporters argued that many minimum wage earners were adults supporting children.

 Opponents feared that a minimum wage increase would prolong the recession Oregon was experiencing at the time, pointed out that Oregon already had a relatively high minimum wage (compared with other U.S. states), and argued that indexing the wage to the consumer price index would unfairly punish rural communities, since the CPI is based on prices in cities.